 Your team needs to be agile and act as a pocketknife.
 Scott is confident that you need to avoid bringing people who are able to do one thing only.

-Alfie March, Head of US Sales at Spendesk, thinks hiring is probably one of the biggest bottlenecks for a fast-growing company.
+Alfie Marsh, Head of US Sales at Spendesk, thinks hiring is probably one of the biggest bottlenecks for a fast-growing company.

 To find the best candidate you have to be very clear with the scorecard of what makes someone successful in outbound sales.
 But also, be very clear about being able to find those characteristics within the interview process.